Rod Liddle: Comments in contempt of court on Stephen Lawrence trial

+Comments on disabled and transgender people

-In January 2012, Liddle wrote that many people in the UK were "pretending to be disabled" in his column for The Sun, an opinion defended by James Delingpole who thought "Rod's point is well made".
-Frances Ryan in The Guardian accused him of "belittling something that on a daily basis affects real people" who can be "a huge benefit to society.
-Maybe for a month Liddle would like to try that."
+In January 2012, Liddle wrote that many people in the UK were "pretending to be disabled" in his column for The Sun, an opinion defended by James Delingpole.
+Frances Ryan in The Guardian criticised his comments.

 In May 2015, the Independent Press Standards Organisation (IPSO) upheld a complaint from Trans Media Watch that Liddle had been discriminatory towards Emily Brothers, a blind and transgender Labour candidate at the 2015 general election, in two Sun columns published in December 2014 and January 2015.
 In commenting in the way he had Liddle had breached two sections of the editors' code.

-BBC coverage of the death of Nelson Mandela

-In December 2013 in a blog article for The Spectator website published shortly after Nelson Mandela died, Liddle wrote that the BBC coverage on his death was excessive.
-Richard Garside, director of the Centre for Crime and Justice Studies, tweeted a "Rod Liddle decision tree" which described Liddle as a "wind-up merchant".
+Comments about sexual abuse of children

+Writing in 2012 in The Spectator, Liddle stated that "the one thing stopping me from being a teacher was that I could not remotely conceive of not trying to shag the kids" and that he did not expect to "[dabble] much below year ten" (corresponding to age 14–15).
+In December 2020, Ash Sarkar tweeted about Liddle's article.
+Liddle was opposed to laws against viewing child sexual abuse material, writing in The Guardian in 2003 that "we should not be in the business of putting people in prison for simply looking at things".
+Jenni Murray said she was "shocked" at Liddle's "glib dismissal" of "any causal link between viewing child porn and abusing children".